-As of 2021, Cyprus features among the EU member states with no specific provisions on gender equality in research and the academia, and limited policies in this realm.
+As of 2021, Cyprus featured among the EU member states with no specific provisions on gender equality in research and the academia, and limited policies in this realm.
 Those primarily address gender balance in decision-making, the gender pay gap and career support.
 Whereas training activities exist and are available to research organizations, Cyprus is one of the three EU member states where the L'Oréal-UNESCO prize does not exist yet.
 It is in this loose policy framework, that Cyprus Technical University developed a GEP as part of Gender-SMART, using this opportunity to drag attention from State institutions and peer organizations, with a few to frame its own plan as a pilot initiative for the whole research and innovation system.
 It is the reason why CUT strived to engage with policymakers, involving Cyprus parliament and other policy makers in its activities, and building synergies with the European university alliance it is part of to increase GEP legitimacy and accountability towards its goals.
+CUT - and Gender Smart thus contributed to setting the stage for increasing the public attention on gender issues prior to presidential elections (and subsequent governmental changes) held in 2023 (see: section 3).